 Also, based on the time calculations and tool lifetimes provided by the documentation, tool wear is taken into account.
 The customer has to cover these costs.

 Lastly, a change of tools is usually necessary for creating a part, unless it is very simple.
 While modern CNC machining centres may have live tooling possibilities, not every machine shop has access to these.
-Thus, this adds another step of manual labour into the whole process, reflecting in the final machining price.
+Thus, this adds another step of manual labour into the whole process, reflected in the final machining price.

 Conclusion

 As you can see, there are a lot of elements to account for when calculating CNC machining costs.
-This is why many vendors take their time before coming back with a quote.
+This is why many vendors take their sweet time before coming back with a quote.

 Making a mistake here and there can either result in a price that is not profitable for the manufacturer or just overpricing, not bringing in the job.